|Group:||Utility (Group 6)|

 |Club:||Utility Dog Club Of Victoria Inc (Group 6)|

-Breed Personality/Characteristics/Temperament Leonbergers have a rare talent of combining natural exuberance and love of life with a calm, gentle disposition.
-They are known for their wonderful temperament with children.
+Leonbergers have a rare talent of combining natural exuberance and love of life with a calm, gentle disposition.
+They are known for their wonderful temperament even though being knocked over is a possibility because of their size.
 The Leonberger character is loyal, fearless, intelligent and confident.
-They are generally unflappable and therefore able to handle most situations.
-The Leonberger really enjoys life and wants to be with you, whatever you do, and go with you, wherever you go.

 The Leonberger, a family and companion dog is also very gentle with other animals provided they are sensibly introduced.
 The Leonberger enjoys life with you, whatever you do and wherever you go.
 Although his size and bearing are off-putting, his friendly nature precludes him from being a guard dog of note.
 Plenty of shade and water is essential in hot weather.
 He does well in a wide variety of activities including therapy work, water rescue and carting, although he truly excels in the couch Olympics!
 The Leonberger colour is lion gold, red or reddish brown, but may also come in a sandy colour and combinations in between, always with a black mask.
 Black tipping of the coat is allowed.

 Coat and Care requirements

 The Leonberger is a double coated breed, requiring moderate grooming.
 A weekly brush and comb should suffice to maintain coat and remove any knots.
 This is more important when the coat is shedding.